jplummer01/AIFoundryPolicies/README.md

 # Disable Preview Items in AI Foundry

-This guide explains how to disable current and future public preview items (such as Agents, Templates, Tracing, Healthcare Playground, and more) from AI Foundry by adding a specific tag to your Azure AI projects and Azure OpenAI Service.
+This guide explains how to disable current and future public preview items (such as Agents, Templates, Tracing, Healthcare Playground, and more) from AI Foundry by adding a specific tag to your Azure AI projects (Hub resource and AI Foundry resource) and Azure OpenAI Service.

 ## Steps to Disable Preview Items